thoughtbot/ruby-science/release/ruby-science-sample.md

 ### Next Steps

 * Look for other `nil` checks of the return values of refactored methods.
-* Make sure your Null Object class implements the required methods from the original class.
+* Make sure your null object class implements the required methods from the original class.
-* Make sure no [Duplicated Code](#duplicated-code) exists between the Null Object class and the original.
+* Make sure no [duplicated code](#duplicated-code) exists between the null object class and the original.

 \clearpage

-## Truthiness, `try`, and Other Tricks
+## Truthiness, `try` and Other Tricks

 All checks for `nil` are a condition, but Ruby provides many ways to check for `nil` without using an explicit `if`.
 Watch out for `nil` conditional checks